jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 === Property Paths

 Property paths allow you to describe a route between two nodes.
-In this work, we use the `*` property path, which means, following a property zero or more times.
+In this work, we use the `*` property path, which means, following a property/ predicate zero or more times.
 To express that we want to bind the variable "location" to each geographic location in which our variable "city" is located, we could use: `?city ex:locatedIn* ?location`.

 === Different kind of queries <sec:sparql-query-types>